 “One of the saddest aspects of the American elementary-high school educational system is that it fails to acknowledge the reality that we all learn differently.”
-On today’s post, I have a special guest today.
-Dr. Abbe Barron, DMD, PHD is a licensed clinical psychologist in Los Angeles, and she is here to explain to my readers the importance of a child’s learning style.
-I hope you find this post as informative as I have.
+Dr. Abbe Barron, DMD, PHD is a licensed clinical psychologist in Los Angeles, and she is here to explain to you the importance of a child’s learning style.

 Children Develop Differently